Welcome to my healing guide! This guide will provide builds and tips for becoming a better PvE healer

 Five Piece Sets

-• Order’s Wrath: Gives bonuses to our critical chance and critical healing so that our heals heal harder more often
+- Order’s Wrath: Buffs our critical chance and critical healing so that we put out more healing

-• Law of Julianos: Gives a big stat bonus for stronger heals
+- Law of Julianos: A big stat bonus for stronger heals

-• Armor of the Seducer: Makes our spells cheaper to keep up our magicka pool
+- Armor of the Seducer: Makes our spells cheaper to keep our magicka pool full

 Easy-to-Farm Gear